AaronSadlerUK/Umbraco.MegaNav/README.md

 To raise a new bug, create an issue on the GitHub repository.
 To fix a bug or add new features, fork the repository and send a pull request with your changes.
 Feel free to add ideas to the repository's issues list if you would to discuss anything related to the package.

 ### Who do I talk to?
-This project is maintained by [Cogworks](https://thecogworks.com/) and contributors.
-If you have any questions about the project please contact us through the forum on Our Umbraco, on [Twitter](https://twitter.com/cogworks), or by raising an issue on GitHub.
+This project is maintained by [Aaron Sadler](https://aaronsadler.uk) and contributors.
+If you have any questions about the project please contact me through on [Twitter](https://twitter.com/AaronSadlerUK), or by raising an issue on GitHub.

-## Coming soon

-* Umbraco Cloud / Courier support
-* Collapsable tree sections
-* Multi-lingual support
-* More...!

 ## Credits